iris-hunkeler/cloud-to-do-app/docs/workshop-instructions.md

 hosted by [women++](https://www.womenplusplus.ch/), facilitated by [Iris Hunkeler](https://www.linkedin.com/in/iris-hunkeler/)

+For more background and infos to the individual services, please check the [workshop slides](Slides_LeverageTheCloudToDeployAndRunYourBackendApp.pdf).

 # Architecture
 The instructions will take you through the steps to build the following architecture on AWS: